doyouknowbobby/doyouknowb0xxy/README.md

 ### Quick Start

 1. When plugging in via USB cable, the controller defaults to XInput + Leverles mode.
 This enables plug and play behavior for PCs and Xbox consoles without holding a button when plugging the controller in.
+Holding the `L` button will act as a modifier, allowing additional buttons.
 ![Image](img/modes/xbox360_leverless.png)
 ![Image](img/modes/xbox360_leverless_mod.png)
 3. When plugging in via GameCube controller cable, the controller defaults to GCN + Melee mode.
 This enables plug and play behavior on GameCube, Wii, Wii U, Nintendo Switch, and PCs using a GameCube USB Adapter.
+Holding the `MX` & `MY` buttons will act as a modifier, allowing additional buttons.
 ![Image](img/modes/gcn_melee.png)
 ![Image](img/modes/gcn_melee_mod.png)